homjxi0e/ReaCOM/Classes/xwizards.dll.md

-XWizards.dll is one of DLL libraries can be used to invoke CLSID for executing code from Scriptlet through registry , This library belongs to Xwizard.exe from tool Microsoft Server,
+XWizards.dll is one of DLL libraries can be used to invoke CLSID for executing code from Scriptlet through registry , This library belongs to Xwizard.exe.

 ```
 My Tweet's here at link this